marcocesarato/nft-marketplace/README.md

 ### Configuration

-#### Configure Moralis and Hardhat

-The project is based over Moralis API (but it's functionality is code wrapped to permit to be replaced based on furure needs).
-Copy `docs/.env.sample` and move to root renaming to `.env` (if you use the server parser do it even for the file `docs/.env.parser.sample` moving to root and renaming to `.env.parser`) then provide your `appId` and `serverUrl` from Moralis ([How to start Moralis Server](https://docs.moralis.io/moralis-server/getting-started/create-a-moralis-server)).
+The project is based over Moralis API (but its functions is code wrapped to permit to be replaced easly based on future needs).

+#### Dotenv

+Copy the dotenv sample from `docs/.env.sample` and move it to the root renaming to `.env`.

+if you use also the server parser do it even for the file `docs/.env.parser.sample`, moving it to the root and renaming it to `.env.parser`.

+#### Variables

+Provide your `appId` and `serverUrl` from Moralis ([How to start Moralis Server](https://docs.moralis.io/moralis-server/getting-started/create-a-moralis-server)).

 To deploy to the blockchain, test or main networks, we need to configure hardhat so we need to get the WebSocket and JSON RPC URLs from [Alchemy](https://www.alchemy.com/).
 Once you log into your account, create your project for the Network you need to configure and then copy the WebSocket and JSON RPC URLs and paste it on the `.env` file.

+#### Common issues

-> **NOTE:** If you use moralis hosted server, instead of the parser, rembember that Moralis closes your server every 7 days, so if you have problems with API calls the server is probably down and you need to remember that you need to restart the server.
+-   When the Moralis hosted-server is used, instead of the parser, remember that Moralis closes your server every 7 days, so if you have problems with API calls the server is probably down and you need to restart the server from the dashboard.

 ## Requirements